angular/angularfire/docs/firestore/collections.md

 ### `stateChanges()`

 **What is it?** - Returns an Observable of the most recent changes as a `DocumentChangeAction[]`.
 On initial subscription, all relevant documents are returned as `'added'` `DocumentChangeAction` objects.
-At the moment, there is no way to *just* subscribe to document changes and not also return all relevant documents on initial subscription.
+At the moment, there is no way to *just* subscribe to document changes and not also return all relevant documents on initial subscription (though one way to "fake" this functionality is to add an `updatedAt` timestamp to your documents and then subscribe to `stateChanges()` where `updatedAt > now`).

 **Why would you use it?** - The above methods return a synchronized array sorted in query order. `stateChanges()` emits changes as they occur rather than syncing the query order.
 This works well for ngrx integrations as you can build your own data structure in your reducer methods.